I Sound Words: Word Lists, Stories, and Activities

 Vowels in English can be long (say their own name) or short (make a quick sound).
 For beginning readers, short vowels are often introduced first because they appear so frequently in simple words.

-👉 Because some accents make Short I and Short E sound similar (bit/bet, pin/pen), it’s helpful to exaggerate the difference when teaching.
+👉 Because some accents make the short I and short E sounds similar (bit/bet, pin/pen), it’s helpful to exaggerate the difference when teaching.
 Try using a mirror so children can see how the mouth shape changes.

-New readers first encounter Short I in CVC (consonant-vowel-consonant) words like:
+New readers first encounter the short I in CVC (consonant-vowel-consonant) words like

-As their skills grow, they’ll read Short I in blends and digraphs:
+As their skills grow, they’ll read short i in blends and digraphs.
+HS:

 🏡 Short I word families